Affordable Housing for Emerging Adults “Aging Out” of Foster Care

 - How will residents be supported to become adults?

-A trained social worker and a professional site manager will be available to residents.
+A Community Manager who is a trained social worker will be available to residents.
 Residents who show leadership abilities will serve as mentors to other residents.

 - What are the rules of the community?